BJP's Parvesh Verma defeats Arvind Kejriwal in New Delhi seat

 Delhi: Aam Aadmi Party (AAP) chief and former Delhi Chief Minister Arvind Kejriwal has lost the New Delhi seat to Bharatiya Janata Party’s (BJP) Parvesh Verma.

-Verma, a two-time West Delhi MP and son of former BJP leader and Delhi Chief Minister Sahib Singh Verma, won by a margin of over 4,000 votes.
+Verma, a two-time West Delhi MP and son of former BJP leader and Delhi Chief Minister Sahib Singh Verma, won by a margin of over 4,000 votes ¹.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!